Ring-a-Pose: A Ring for Continuous Hand Pose Tracking: Discussion, Limitations and Future Work

-Our hand pose tracking study, capturing a wide range of noise factors, evaluates the system in a relatively controlled setting to demonstrate the feasibility of the proposed sensing system.
-Our pose set of size 20 is large when compared among literature (\textit{e.g.}, 11 in ~\cite{etherpose} and 16 in~\cite{opisthenar}), but does not exhaust all possible human hand poses.
-It remains important for future work to evaluate the system's performance without any pre-defined pose set.
+We did not constrain the transition speeds in our user studies, but we did not formally evaluate the impact of transition speeds between hand poses with a hand motion speed study~\cite{EchoWrist}.
+Although our evaluation protocol is similar or comparable to prior work~\cite{EchoWrist, etherpose}it remains important for future work to evaluate the system's performance in a true freestyle manner in the wild.

+Another limitation is that we conducted the user study with adults only, but children and infants have smaller and thinner hands which introduces even more hand geometry variations.
+It is unclear how our system works with children and infants, beyond the scope of the paper as a proof-of-concept.

 Furthermore, in terms of location, our indoor studies do not account for outdoor settings where there could be ultrasonic interference.
-Because ~\theDevice{} leverages reflection strengths information from within 18.52 cm, objects and other body parts (\textit{e.g.}, legs and hands) within the range alter the signals.
+Because ~\theDevice{} leverages reflection strengths information from within 18.52 cm, objects and other body parts (\textit{e.g.}, legs and hands) within the range alter the signals, as shown in the object robustness study.
 This is a limitation shared by many existing wearable hand pose sensing systems.
-Theoretically, the differential echo profiles cancel out such noise, but the original echo profiles will be inevitably impacted.
-More rigorous studies on such blockage interferences are needed.
 Conversely, this ``noise'' might be seen as information regarding adjacent objects~\cite{EchoWrist} and the hand status.
 For instance, when an object is detected and moves closer to the hand, the reflected acoustic signal could possess a unique pattern that not only indicates the object's shape but also provides insights into the hand pose.
 It would be interesting to see other sensing tasks the ring can accomplish, such as object detection and activity recognition.